indra-labs/docs/whitepaper.md

 	When a client lacks the **forward**/**return** key pair from a session purchase, it uses a 5 hop circular forward chain which delivers an identifier and the three required ciphers, which the relay will cache for a time expecting a purchase message with which these keys will be used to create the **return** onion encryption.
 - **Exit** messages are a special type of message.
 They contain three symmetric cipher keys that must be used in sequence over the payload, and then appended to the preformed routing header with the return byte flag set.

-### Ping
+### Ping Messages and Path Failure Diagnosis

-**Ping** messages are purely network probes, used to gauge the reliability of relays the **client** has sessions for.
-They are constructed out of 3 part onion layers, which ensures that they appear the same as the first two hops in a proxy message to any relay.

-Clients perform **ping** messages periodically to check the state of nodes they might use, proactively, to derive several metrics to evaluate their use as hops in **proxy** onions.
+Because there is several intermediaries in paths in Indranet, and a failure for the response or confirmation to arrive in a timely fashion can mean a failure in any of the nodes in a circuit.
+The first and last hops can be openly probed for operation using a Get Balance query (which is a single hop out and back), but the others must be diagnosed differently.
+The reason being that using relays for the outer 3 hops at the same time as using them as first hops would potentially unmask the location of the client associated with the session.

+Thus, the ping message, which consists of 5 hops using the forward-only relaying instruction message, can be sent out several times to pass through these inner hops of the failed path.
+The failing node will not forward these messages and thus the confirmation of the ping will not arrive back at the client.
+Of course it can be that the randomly selected other relays in the ping path also are failing, which can then require further probing, using sessions that already proved to work until the one or more hops in the failed path are identified.
+While the process of diagnosis is occurring, Indra will not choose the 5 relays in the failed path until the diagnostic is completed.

+When a delivery failure occurs, Indra will inform the client application by returning a connection reset by peer message so the client retries, and Indra then uses a different path that does not include any of the relays from the failed path until they are diagnosed.

 ### Client

 Unlike Tor and other anonymising protocols, every client has the capacity to act as an **exit** for traffic while it is online, for at minimum, Bitcoin and Lightning Network messages.
 They advertise themselves as "unreliable" exit nodes, this descriptor indicating that they are intermittently offline, and do not attempt to stay online.
+This will also mean they don't get a lot of traffic but users on the network will be able to use them when they see a status update on the peer to peer network.

 This increases the size of the anonymity set for these types of messages, and can include more exit protocols if the user is using them, such as IPFS and other decentralised protocols.
 It also makes it relatively simple for users to create small, low volume channels for Lightning Network, enabling direct, self-custodial LN payments.